 Maplewood Fire and Rescue Centre

-In October 2021, we will begin constructing the Maplewood Fire and Rescue Centre on the recently remediated site of the former road construction waste landfill on Dollarton Highway.
+In February 2022, we began constructing the Maplewood Fire and Rescue Centre on the recently remediated site of the former road construction waste landfill on Dollarton Highway.

 The sustainable, energy-efficient facility is being built for the District of North Vancouver Fire and Rescue Services on District-owned land.
 The fire and rescue centre will be made to post-disaster standards in order to maintain services in emergencies such as power outages and earthquakes.
 The new building is anticipated to have a 71% reduction in energy use and a 92% reduction in greenhouse gas (GHG) emissions compared to the existing buildings being replaced.